 I also work as a volunteer stylist at a charity called Smartworks and have recently taken up golf as my boys are now at University and are less demanding of my time!

 I joined the board in November 2017 as I believe all children are entitled to a high quality education and felt I could make a valuable contribution to the school.

 I chair the Finance & Staffing Committee and am link governor for years 5 and 6.

-catherine dineen - parent governor
+catherine dineen - Vice Chair

 I am passionate about high quality education and maximising learning opportunities for all children.
 I am lawyer by profession and worked as a tax and trusts solicitor in London for over 10 years.
 My legal expertise, ability to analyse and process large amounts of information, advising and dealing with a variety of people and institutions are some of the skills that I can draw on as a Governor.

 I am now a full time mum with both of my boys hugely proud to attend Streatley Primary School.

 Martyn drage - parent Governor